LostRuins/lite.koboldai.net/README.md

 Changelog of KoboldAI Lite 11 Mar 2023:
 - Added support for TavernAI character formats!
 Both importing PNG cards and JSON files are fully supported.
 Just load it like you would load a story normally.
 - Added support for importing Pygmalion / Oobabooga Text Generation Characters.
+- Added support for OpenAI API (Use at your own risk)
+- Added display for token budget remaining
 - Increased volume of beep on complete.
 - Increased default size of memory input window and made widths dynamic on mobile screens.
 - Added model name to post-gen worker kudos summary.
+- Added url parameter scenario hotlink shortcut to a premade scenario (Credit: @mikeX)

 Changelog of KoboldAI Lite 9 Mar 2023:
 - Added a new feature - Quick Play Scenarios!
 Created 11 brand new *ORIGINAL* scenario prompts for use in KoboldAI.
 A mix of different types and genres, story, adventure and chat, were created from scratch for this showcase, so feel free to use any of them in your adventures!